saevar43/BooksMart/README.md

 ## Getting Started

-You can view the project here: [BooksMart](https://booksmart.herokuapp.com/app/)
+You can view the project here: [BooksMart](https://books-mart.herokuapp.com/app/)

+To run the project you'll first need to download it as a whole and un-zip it.
+Next you'll need a Integrated Development Environment (IDE) to run it and a software to host it locally on a virtual server.

 ### Prerequisites